nftang/Lead_cutout/Privacy Policy.md

 The App is designed to avoid collecting personal data, aligning with minimal obligations under major privacy frameworks (e.g., GDPR, CCPA).
 Should future versions introduce data collection, appropriate notices and consent mechanisms will be added.
 You are responsible for ensuring compliance with your institution's research and data handling policies when using the App for research and development purposes.

-Disclaimer
-The App is designed for research and development.
-You are not permitted to use it clinically and apply the calculation results for patient management or even treatment.
-The App author is not in any way responsible to any loss or damage, either to property or to human life should the App is used clinically without a written and signed consent from the author.